wso2-extensions/esb-connector-basecamp/docs/people.md

 ```

 **Properties**
-* projectId: The identifier of the project from which the people will be retrieved.
+* projectId: The identifier of the project for which you want to retrieve details of actively working people.

 **Sample request**

-Following is a sample REST request that can be handled by the getMessage operation.
+Following is a sample REST request that can be handled by the getProjectPeople operation.

 ```json
 {